aumcode/nfx/Source/NFX/ApplicationModel/Pile/README.md

 **1 - Create IPile-implementing Instance**

-Depending on your objectives you can allocate by hand, or use dependency injection:
+Depending on your objectives you can allocate Pile by hand, or use dependency injection:

 ```cs
   private IPileImplemntation m_Pile;